bigbassroller/wordpress-vagrant-coreos/README.md

 	</tbody>
 </table>

 Notice that Docker is running inside CoreOS and CoreOS is running inside of a Vagrant/Virtualbox VM.
-When you shut down or restart your computer, you will have to vagrant up, vagrant ssh and run the Docker commands once more.
+When you shut down or restart your computer, you will have to vagrant up, vagrant ssh and run the Docker commands again.